haavee/argparse11/README.md

      Default:  std::__1::function<int (int, int)>
 ```

+# Command line syntax supported

+The library supports the following flavours of command line options:

+- `-x` `--long-name` for flags or options that do not take an argument
+- `-xyz` is interpreted as `-x -y -z` and is only valid if none of `x, y` and `z` take an argument (otherwise a parse error occurs)
+- `-f ARG` `--input-file ARG` `--input-file=ARG` for options taking an argument

+Note that numerical options are not supported.
+The main reason for that was to be able to support negative numbers as arguments.
+But maybe this could be leveraged by a somewhat hairier parser.

 # Basic usage

 Command line options are added through the `.add(...)` method, passing in
 any number of properties (see below) you'd want this command line option to
 have.
 Some compile-time checks are enforced (e.g. that the type of a given
-default matches the type of the argument stored, things like that).
+default matches the type of the argument stored, if a default is set that it
+doesn't violate any of the constraints placed on the value, things like that).

 The `.parse(int, char const*const*const)` can be used to parse the command
 line of the program.